Awenega/FIC-Amazon-Seller/README.md

 3. Create the folder **fatture**
 4. Insert all the invoice you want to process in the previous folder
 5. Run the script
+6. If you want to create a .exe file, run 'pyinstaller -F main.py' in your cmd (windows)